utk-cs340-fall22/code-review/README.md

-# Assignment 4: Code Review (Due Thursday Sept 15)
+# Assignment 3: Code Review (Due Monday 2/21)

-Review the source code in the repo github.com/utk-cs340-fall22/code-review.
+Review the source code in the repo github.com/utk-cs340-spring22/code-review.
 Use the style guide in the file named style-guide.txt.
 Identify and fix the issues in the source code files that violate the style guide.
 There are 2 parts to this assignment: